junwu6/GraphGP/README.md

 # GraphGP
 An implementation for "Graph-Structured Gaussian Processes for Transferable Graph Learning" (NeurIPS'23).
+The code will be given later.

 ## Acknowledgement
 This is the latest source code of **GraphGP** in NeurIPS'23.
 If you find that it is helpful for your research, please consider to cite our paper: